yguitton/training-material/topics/imaging/tutorials/parameter-tuning/tutorial.md

 Basically, it's all about finding the perfect balance to get the most useful and accurate data possible.

 In this tutorial, we will show how to perform parameter tuning for segmentation.
-In particular, we will fine-tune a parameter of Gaussian filters for nuclei segmentation by comparing ground-truth segmentation with the ones processed in Galaxy.
+In particular, we will fine-tune a parameter of Gaussian filters for nuclei segmentation by quantitatively comparing ground-truth segmentation with the ones processed in Galaxy.
 As a dataset, we will use GFP-GOWT1 mouse stem cell images, which were acquired from Bártová et al. (2011).
 The test dataset contains a collection of images plus their ground truth.
-The images are publicly available at the [Cell Tracking Challenge](https://celltrackingchallenge.net/2d-datasets/) repository.
+The images are publicly available at the [ISBI Cell Tracking Challenge](https://celltrackingchallenge.net/2d-datasets/) repository.

 ![graph_comparison.png](../../images/parameter-tuning/graph_comparison.png){: width="50%"}